waveform80/picamera/docs/fov.rst

 it is called such.
 In the diagram above, an H264 video is being recorded.
 The components that data passes through are as follows:

-1. Starting on the OV5647 there is a small `image signal processor`_ (ISP).
-   This is mostly unused but it is the first step in the pipeline and is used to perform flips, rotations, and `binning`_.
+1. Starting on the OV5647 some minor processing happens.
+Specifically, flips (horizontal and vertical), line skipping, and pixel `binning`_ is configured, and occurs, here.
+Pixel binning actually happens on the sensor itself, prior to the ADC to improve signal-to-noise ratios.
+See :attr:`~PiCamera.hflip`, :attr:`~PiCamera.vflip`, and :attr:`~PiCamera.sensor_mode`.

 2. As described previously, image line data is streamed over the CSI-2 interface to the GPU.
 There, it is received by the Unicam component which writes the line data into RAM.

-3. Next the GPU's ISP performs several post-processing steps on the frame data.
+3. Next the GPU's `image signal processor`_ (ISP) performs several post-processing steps on the frame data.
+These include (in order):
-   These include:

-    - Digital gain.
-As mentioned above, this is a straight-forward post-processing step probably performed while the frame data is still in Bayer format.

-    - De-mosaic.
-The frame data is converted from Bayer format to `YUV420`_ which is the format used by the remainder of the pipeline.
+    - Transposition.
+If any rotation has been requested, transpose the input to take care of it (rotation is always implemented by some combination of transposition and flips).

+    - Black level compensation.
+Camera sensors typically include a border of non-light sensing elements which are used to determine what level of charge represents "optically black".

     - Lens shading.
 The camera firmware includes a table that corrects for chromatic distortion from the standard module's lens.
 This is one reason that third party modules incorporating different lenses may show non-uniform color across a frame.

     - White balance.
-The red and blue white balance gains are applied to the UV planes of the frame.
+The red and blue gains are applied to correct the `color balance`_.
+See :attr:`~PiCamera.awb_gains` and :attr:`~PiCamera.awb_mode`.

-    - Noise reduction.
-Different noise reduction algorithms are used depending on whether still images or video are being produced (stills use a more aggressive, longer running algorithm).

-    - Brightness / constrast / saturation adjustments.
+    - Digital gain.
+As mentioned above, this is a straight-forward post-processing step that applies a gain to the Bayer values.
+See :attr:`~PiCamera.digital_gain`.

+    - Bayer de-noise.
+This is a noise reduction algorithm run on the image data while it is still in Bayer format.

+    - De-mosaic.
+The frame data is converted from Bayer format to `YUV420`_ which is the format used by the remainder of the pipeline.

+    - YCbCr de-noise.
+Another noise reduction algorithm, this time with the image in YUV420 format.
+See :attr:`~PiCamera.image_denoise` and :attr:`~PiCamera.video_denoise`.

+    - Sharpening.
+An algorithm to enhance edges in the image.
+See :attr:`~PiCamera.sharpness`.

+    - Color processing.
+The :attr:`~PiCamera.brightness`,
+      :attr:`~PiCamera.contrast`, and :attr:`~PiCamera.saturation` adjustments
+      are implemented.

+    - Distortion.
+The distortion introduced by the camera's lens is corrected.

+    - Resizing.
+At this point, the image is resized to the requested output resolution (all prior stages have been performed on "full" frame data at whatever resolution the sensor is configured to produce).
+See :attr:`~PiCamera.resolution`.

    Some of these steps can be controlled directly (e.g. brightness, noise reduction), others can only be influenced (e.g. digital gain), and the